rpellerin/rpellerin.github.io/content/farewell-kdenlive-hello-davinci-resolve-and-colors-explained.md

 Below you'll find my settings.

+# General settings

+When working with non mixed footage, that is only HDR or only SDR, I would recommend turning on [the option `Use Mac Display Color Profile for viewers`](https://youtu.be/RBctM2c4GQI?t=369) in the settings of DaVinci.

 # Project settings

 - Resolution: 3840 x 2160 (4K)
 - FPS: 25
 - In `Color Management`:

-      - `Color science`: `DaVinci YRGB Color Managed`
+      - `Color science`: [`DaVinci YRGB Color Managed`](https://youtu.be/CTAzjAReZvs?t=638).
+I'm not sure what the difference is with non color managed, but I think I understood that when it's not color managed, [DaVinci assumes nothing and does not perform automatic conversation from RAW footage to timeline color space](https://youtu.be/CTAzjAReZvs?t=182).
+But for my use cases, Color Managed is perfect and just works.
       - Untick `Automatic color management`
       - `Color processing mode`: `HDR DaVinci Wide Gamut Intermediate`
       - `Output color space`: `Rec.2100 HLG` (just like the videos shot natively with my Google Pixel)

 When dealing with non-HDR footage, everything should be Rec.709.
-Gamma must be 2.4.
-Don't bother with Rec.709-A (Mac specific).
-For the color processing mode, keep "DaVinci Wide Gamut Intermediate".
+[Gamma should be 2.4, even for web deliverables](https://youtu.be/_nhlHD4wiDU?t=256).
+[Don't bother with Rec.709-A (Mac specific).](https://youtu.be/1QlnhlO6Gu8?t=1388) For the color processing mode, keep "DaVinci Wide Gamut Intermediate".

+A general rule of thumb is "2.2 is aimed to people looking at the screen on a bright lighted room, 2.4 is for dim light room, 2.6 for pitch dark room like movie theater". ([_source_](https://www.reddit.com/r/colorists/comments/176b1fb/comment/k4l1imm/))

 More on color management and gamma:

 - [PRO Explains where you may be going wrong in just 10 minutes!](https://www.youtube.com/watch?v=8geDbNpH5cI)
 - [Quicktime Gamma Shift Bug – What Is It and How to Combat It](https://www.cined.com/quicktime-gamma-shift-bug-what-is-it-and-how-to-combat-it/): by default, what you see in DaVinci won't be what you see in QuickTime.
 Use VLC.
 Or change some settings, but read the article first to know which ones.
+- [Quicktime Color Management: why so many ISSUES?!](https://www.youtube.com/watch?v=1QlnhlO6Gu8): another video on the Quicktime Gamma bug
 - [Can someone explain what Rec 709 as a gamma tag means?](https://www.reddit.com/r/colorists/comments/1c8c25i/can_someone_explain_what_rec_709_as_a_gamma_tag/)

 # Export settings